New North American free trade deal reveals cracks in international relations

 In the new agreement, protections were extended for patents on biologics, something Trefler sees as the direct result of the influence of the pharmaceutical lobby.
 And this is bad for innovation, but to be expected.
 As industries mature, major companies seek to limit the entry of new players.
 Trefler believes it’s governments’ job to resist this urge.

-Philippe Aghion, another senior fellow in the IOG program, has written extensively on innovation and the conditions under which it thrives.
+Philippe Aghion, another senior fellow in the IOG program, has on innovation and the conditions under which it thrives.
 Agreements that promote free movement of goods, people and ideas between nations are good for innovation.
 “Free trade is overall a positive force for innovation.
 It promotes competition and enlarges the market.
 This is particularly good for firms at the forefront of their fields, but can be bad for those lagging behind” said Aghion when we caught up with him in Toronto.

 But the part that worries Trefler is the precedent set by the USMCA.
 The new agreement adopts much of the same language as the Trans Pacific Partnership when it comes to intellectual property, which protects incumbents and special interests.
 With the world watching the outcome, this will no doubt become a template for future agreements across the world.